Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 For more details about sanitizers and their options, please refer to [devtools_testutils/sanitizers.py][py_sanitizers].

+### Enabling Testproxy on the CI

+To enable test proxy on the CI, you need to set the parameter `TestProxy: true` on ci.yml and on tests.yml are present in the service level folder.

 ### Record test variables

 To run recorded tests successfully when there's an element of non-secret randomness to them, the test proxy provides a